Chart Color Schemes

 Craigieburn - North West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation method from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Exceptional growth is predicted over the period, placing Craigieburn - North West in the top 10 percent of statistical areas analysed by AreaSearch.
-The area is expected to grow by 8,534 persons to 2041 based on the latest population numbers, reflecting an increase of 76.2% in total over the 17 years.
+Future population projections indicate exceptional growth, with the area expected to grow by 8,534 persons to 2041, reflecting a 76.2% increase over the 17-year period.

 Frequently Asked Questions - Population